truj1ll0/mkdocs-help-center/docs/classy-live/mobile-app.md

 To add a card via the card reader:

 1. Scroll down and tap **Tap, swipe, or insert card**
-2. Present the credit card using any of the three methods
+2. Present the credit card using any of the three methods: tap, swipe, or insert.

 When the card is accepted:

 - You'll hear a beep.
-- All LEDs will turn on.
+- All the lights will turn on.
-- The app will show asterisks in the Card Number field for security.
+- For security reasons, the app will display asterisks in the Card Number field

-Add a phone number, opt the attendee into auction notification SMS messages, and tap **Save**.
+Add a phone number, opt the attendee into auction notifications, and tap **Save**.

 ### Manually add card

-You also have the option to enter the attendee’s card information manually.
 If you don’t have a card reader or are having trouble connecting, tap **Manually add card** to enter the card details.

+## Edit attendees

+To edit attendee details in the mobile app:

+1. Go to the event
+2. Tap on the attendee's name or select **View Profile**

+Then, you can edit their name, email, bidder number, phone number, notes, and custom question responses, plus you can opt them in to receive texts.

+!!! note

+    You cannot edit external bidders, or attendees added directly to Classy Live.
+We recommend adding [offline attendees](https://support.classy.org/s/article/manage-tickets-and-registrations#add-offline-tickets) to the Classy Campaign.

 !!! question "Have feedback?"